 Attorney Zillig attended Creighton University where she earned her bachelor’s degree and her juris doctorate from Creighton University’s School of Law.
 Attorney Zillig is a member of the Wisconsin State Bar; a non-active member of the Illinois State Bar; the United States Court of Appeals for the Seventh Circuit; the United States District Court for the Eastern District of Wisconsin; the United States District Court for the Western District of Wisconsin; and the United States District Court for the Northern District of Illinois.

 Attorney Zillig is an active member of the Milwaukee legal community.
 She has spoken on insurance coverage issues and has volunteered at the regional rounds of the National Mock Court Competition.
 Attorney Zillig is currently the vice-chair of the Peace Learning Center of Milwaukee and the liaison for the First Unitarian Society of Milwaukee Guest House meal program.
 She also serves on the Board of Review for the Village of Whitefish Bay and previously served as its co-president of Advocates for Education.

-Deputy Inspector Brian Barkow
+Inspector Brian Barkow

 Police Services Bureau

 Deputy Inspector Brian Barkow was appointed to the Milwaukee County Sheriff's Office in September of 1997.
 He was promoted to the rank of sergeant in August of 2006.
 In March of 2009, he was promoted to the rank of captain and to the rank of deputy inspector in 2017.